The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 * [StackExchange](https://data.stackexchange.com/){:target="_blank"} [Datadump](https://archive.org/details/stackexchange){:target="_blank"}
 * [Wikipedia/Wikimedia](https://dumps.wikimedia.org/){:target="_blank"} (See also [Wikimedia Enterprise]({{site.baseurl}}/catalog/contributors/wikimedia-enterprise))

-## What Other Important Datasets Should We Add?
+## Other Important Datasets We Should Catalog?

 If you know of other open datasets that we should include in our catalog, [let us know]({{site.baseurl}}/contributing).